We use resources wisely, seek new solutions and work to reduce our environmental footprint.

 We evaluate and report on potential risk factors, including risks that may be climate-related or carbon-related, in our company’s annual Form 10-K report to the U.S. Securities and Exchange Commission.
 Risks that may be associated with climate or carbon concerns can be physical risks associated with extreme weather events, regulatory risks associated with changing regulatory requirements and rate recoveries, and economic risks associated with additional required capital expenditures.

 We have an enterprise risk management program to identify, communicate and manage significant risks in a structured framework.
 The risk assessment identifies key themes and trends, quantifies our key risks, and develops management plans and strategies.
 The Board of Directors is responsible for managing our overall risk profile.
-The Audit Committee oversees our risk assessment and risk management policies, our financial risk exposures, and how we monitor and control such exposures.
 The Operations Committee reviews and assesses operational risks including risks associated with climate or carbon concerns.

 Programs, plans and actions are put in place to respond to risks that may be associated with climate or carbon concerns.